 TVs’ mobile phones and even some domestic appliances can emit ultrasonic sound when operating.

-Occasionally loud clicking noises may be heard, theses are made by the front teeth rubbing together, this is known as Bruxing, some hamster owners' misinterpret this as a sign of aggression when in fact it means the complete opposite.
-The two incisors in the upper and lower jaw continuously grow throughout the life of the hamster; these normally receive continuous wear as the upper and lower contact each other when eating normally.
-On occasions you may hear this clicking noise periodically when he is awake and stood still; they rarely do it whilst moving, and may also be heard during sleep as it is a subconscious behavior.
+Occasionally loud clicking noises may be heard.
+Theses clicking noises are made by the front teeth rubbing together, this is known as Bruxing, Some hamster owners' misinterpret this as a sign of aggression when in fact it has nothing to do with being aggressive.
+The two incisors in the upper and lower jaw continuously grow throughout the life of the hamster and normally receive continuous wear as the upper and lower contact each other when eating normally.
+Periodically, on occasions you may hear this clicking noise when he is awake and stood still; as they rarely do it whilst moving.
+It may also be heard during sleep as it is a subconscious behavior.
 It may also be of interest to know they do it only when relaxed and content.